arkadianriver/usf-learning-guides/README.md

 # USF Learning Guides

-> This repo is a demonstration of a workflow where content can be authored
-> in a simple format, such as markdown, to create a resulting PDF.
+This repo demonstrates a workflow where content can be authored in a simple format (markdown) to create a resulting PDF.
-> It makes use of Pandoc templates to produce HTML styled with special CSS
-> that PagedJS uses to generate the output documents.
+It makes use of Pandoc templates to produce HTML styled with special CSS that PagedJS uses to generate the output documents.

-<p style="border:2px solid red;background-color:#dfdfad;padding:6px">USF
-Learning Guides are used as an example for this proof-of-concept.
+USF Learning Guides are used as an example for this proof-of-concept.
-This repository is not directly associated with USF.</p>
+This repository is not directly associated with USF.

 **Contents:**